linksmart/data-processing-agent/platform/VirtualizationLayer/README.md

 * Pan-federation chat: ws://localhost/ws/chat
 * Custom live events: ws://localhost/ws/custom-events﻿
-	* One can subscribe to internal MQTT topics by sending a JSON messages like:
+	* One can subscribe to internal MQTT topics by sending JSON messages like:
 		* {"topic":"/federation1/test1"}
 		* {"topic":"/federation1/test2"}
 	* Each time, one then receives a confirmation with the list of topics subscribed to: